kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

 ## Prerequisites

-- Windows PC with an available USB-C port.
+- Windows or Linux PC with an available USB-C port.

 <!----- USB storage device (for method #1).--->